-Group A streptococcus infection is associated with some life-threatening complications, so even a "mild" throat infection or pharyngitis must be appropriately managed to avoid fatal STSS (Streptococcal Toxic-Shock Syndrome) and other severe disorders, such as rheumatic fever or post-streptococcal glomerulonephritis (serious impairment of kidney functions).
+Group A streptococcus infection may cause some life-threatening complications, so even a "mild" throat infection or pharyngitis must be appropriately managed to avoid fatal STSS (Streptococcal Toxic-Shock Syndrome) and other severe disorders, such as rheumatic fever or post-streptococcal glomerulonephritis (severe impairment of kidney functions).

-The first line of treatment are antibiotics, usually oral penicillin or amoxicillin.
+The first line of treatment is antibiotics, usually oral penicillin or amoxicillin.
 If you are allergic to penicillin, your doctor will prescribe you some non-penicillin antibiotics, such as cephalexin, clindamycin, azithromycin, etc. (12)

 You may also need to take some analgesic and antipyretic drugs to manage fever (acetaminophen or NSAIDs).

 And you should also have a rest, stay in bed, drink enough fluids to prevent dehydration.